 STATUS BOARD

 You may have heard rumors about this part being absolutely dreadful to go through.
-Let me rea*sure you that it is only true for the first one you will make.
+Let me reassure you that it is only true for the first one you will make.
 Then it is just busywork that requires minutia but is not otherwise difficult.

 The first thing you will need for the Status Board is a transparent ship outline .PNG sprite 1024x512px wide as well as an orthogonal screenshot of the ship with its sockets and subparts gizmos that lines up with it.